Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 ### 4.1.1  Player Eligibility

 - All players must be either Icelandic citizens (regardless of their country of residence) or current residents of Iceland.
-- To be eligible to participate, a player must have submitted the (LD Player Registration form)[https://forms.gle/U6D7BvGbm9AHdfKk6]
+- To be eligible to participate, a player must have submitted the [LD Player Registration form](https://forms.gle/U6D7BvGbm9AHdfKk6)
 - A player's steam name and account can not contain any inappropriate or offensive names, clan tags or images.
 - Competing players cannot have any outstanding RÍSÍ, ESIC, FACEIT or CS2 bans.

 ### 4.1.2 Roster Eligibility

-The total number of team members must not exceed 8 (including 5 players, 2 stand-ins and a coach).
+For the Open Qualifier, the total number of team members must not exceed 8 (including 5 players, 2 stand-ins and a coach).

+For the Main Stage, teams can only register one stand-in.
+If a team that qualifies for the Main Stage had two stand-ins registered in the Open Qualifier, the TO will reach out to confirm which stand-in out of the two shall be registered for the Main Event.

 No player transfers between teams will be allowed within the same season.